postcss/autoprefixer/README.md

 ### Why does Autoprefixer use CoffeeScript?

-JavaScript is very popular, but this is the same reason why its syntax does not evolve.
-There is an entire Internet with a lot of legacy code which should be supported by browsers.
+JavaScript is very popular, but this is also the same reason why its syntax does not evolve.
+There is an entire Internet with a lot of legacy code which has to be supported by browsers.
 If developers add an inappropriate feature then it can’t be removed in then next versions but must be supported for a very long time.
 This is very bad for innovation.
 To create new, we need to experiment